fuwx295/fuwx295.github.io/content/page/about/index.md

 Interested in new technologies such as [ebpf](https://ebpf.io/), [webassembly](https://webassembly.org/), llm, etc.

-Whether you want to discuss technology, ask questions, make friends or just chat, please contact me. :-)
+Whether you want to discuss technology, ask questions, make friends or just chat, please contact me via the email on the left :-)

+You can also leave a message in the comment section below.

 ## Hobbies